mahendrapaipuri/ceems/README.md

 info on jobs.
 However, `sacct` command needs to be executed as either `root` or `slurm` user to get job details of _all_ users.

-Current implementation supports two approaches for this privileged action
+Current implementation does following during DB initialization

+- If current user is `root` or `slurm`, no new privileges are needed.
+As these two users are capable of pulling job data of all users.

-- Spawn a subprocess for `sacct` and execute it as `slurm` user by using `CAP_SETUID` and `CAP_SETGID` capabilities.
-This approach can be used by passing flag `--slurm.sacct.run.as.slurmuser`.
+- Spawn a subprocess for `sacct` and execute it as `slurm` user.
+If the subprocess execution succeeds, it will be used in periodic update of DB.
+For this approach to work, `CAP_SETUID` and `CAP_SETGID` capabilities must be assigned to current process.

-- Run `sacct` with `sudo`.
+- If the above approach fails, we attempt to run `sacct` with `sudo`.
 This required that we need to give the user permission to use `sudo` by adding an entry into sudoers file.
-This approach can be used by passing `--slurm.sacct.run.with.sudo`.

-Above stated approaches are mutually exclusive.
-If attempted to use both of them at the same time, server will not start by returning an error.
+If it succeeds, this method will be used in periodic update.

+If none of the above approaches work, `sacct` command will be executed natively, _i.e.,_ we will run the command with whatever option is passed to `--slurm.sacct.path`.
+This would work if admins use their own wrappers to `sacct` that does privilege escalation using different methods like `setuid` sticky bit.

 ## Linux capabilities